AD-CAM/website-adcam/README.md

-A proof of concept project using NextJS
+A proof of concept project using NextJS designed for a professional security devices installer.